JamesCalnan/Maze-Generation-and-Solving/README.md

 # Maze-generation-and-solving
-Maze generation and solving in c# in the console window
+Maze generation and solving in c# in the console window using LinQ and the Drawing Point class

 > Maze generation algorithms:
 - Recursive backtracker (randomised depth-first search)